sermant-io/Sermant-website/docs/en/document/plugin/loadbalancer.md

 The load balancing plug-in publishes the configuration based on the dynamic configuration center.
 For configuration publishing, please refer to the [Dynamic Configuration Center User Manual](../user-guide/configuration-center.md#publish-configuration).

 The dynamic configuration information to be configured for the load balancing plug-in is as follows:

-**xxx is the name of the specific business scenario, and the load balancing strategy takes effect when the traffic tag is consistent with the load balancing strategy scenario**

 - servicecomb.matchGroup.xxx: traffic token (dynamically configured key value).
 It is used to mark the services for which the current business scenario is effective.
 Its corresponding content is